dnf update # dnf install sysstat

-Installing sysstat is very easy.
-The package is available from the default repositories, so you can use either Yum or DNF to install it:
+sysstat is easy.
+The package is available from the default repositories, so you can use either DNF (or Yum, if you use RHEL7) to install it:

 # dnf update # dnf install sysstat